 R&D is carried out in a number of ways, from long term monitoring projects to test sections in the embankment or one time measurements.
 Some of the work helps us understand how the surrounding environment behaves (e.g. permafrost, hydrology), which provides context for other research and for the development of strategies to manage risk and mitigate concerns.

 Climate change is having significant effects on northern environments and infrastructure.
 Moreover, the related increase in unanticipated climatic events (such as unseasonable temperatures or more precipitation) impacts the design, construction, and maintenance of infrastructure.
 R&D is critical to our ability to respond to these challenges.
 The ongoing monitoring, data collection and data analysis of the projects along the ITH corridor will provide valuable information towards developing resilient and sustainable northern transportation infrastructure in the presence of accelerating climate change.

 Following are short descriptions of the research and development projects underway along the ITH corridor.
-Some of these projects have been undertaken by the DOT, others are conducted in partnership, and some are carried out independent of the highway construction but serve to provide context which informs road performance, maintenance, and mitigation.
+Some of these projects have been undertaken by the INF, others are conducted in partnership, and some are carried out independent of the highway construction but serve to provide context which informs road performance, maintenance, and mitigation.

 Geotextile reinforced deep fill test section

 LOCATION: Kilometre 82

 TIMELINE: Installed April 2015, extended monitoring to April 2019